quicwg/multipath/draft-ietf-quic-multipath.md

 Note that the NEW_CONNECTION_ID frame can only be used to issue or retire connection IDs for the initial path with Path ID 0.

-Endpoints SHOULD NOT issue updates of the Retire Prior To field for a specific path ID before receiving RETIRE_CONNECTION_ID frames that retire all connection IDs indicated by the previous Retire Prior To value for that path ID.
-That is, the rule stated in the last paragraph of {{Section 5.1.2 of QUIC-TRANSPORT}} shall be applied independently for each path, not for the whole connection.
+The last paragraph of {{Section 5.1.2 of QUIC-TRANSPORT}} specified how to verify the Retire Prior To field of an incoming NEW_CONNECTION_ID frame.
+The same rule
+applies for MP_RETIRE_CONNECTION_ID frames, but it applies per path.
+After the multipath extension is isolated, the rule for RETIRE_CONNECTION_ID frame is only applied for Path ID 0.

 ## MP_RETIRE_CONNECTION_ID frames {#mp-retire-conn-id-frame}